1933 Tour de France: Classification leadership and minor prizes

 For the fourth time, there was an official team competition, this time won by the French team.

 The team classification was calculated in 1933 by adding up the times of the best three cyclists of a team; the team with the least time was the winner.

 All five teams finished with at least three cyclists, so all five teams were ranked in the final team classification.

+Third-placed Giuseppe Martano became the winner of the "Les Individuels" category.
+This classification was calculated in the same way as the general classification, but only the cyclists riding as individuals were eligible.